The time allocated to process the manuscript from initial evaluation until accepted for publication is 8 to 16 weeks.

 - Correctly references previous relevant work

 Based on the reviewers recommendation, editor make a decision: accepted as is, require minor or major revisions or rejected.
-The Chief Editor has a right to decide which manuscript can be published in this journal.
+The editor has a right to decide which manuscript can be published in this journal.

-One manuscript is rejected due to various considerations, including:
+One manuscript can be rejected due to various considerations, including: